 We explain how to use mobile to work efficiently and creatively, without burning out.
-How to lead a team and inspire, using smartphones and tablets.
 (See also: How to survive a business trip.)

 This combination means that for most people 'work' is no longer a place to which we go, it's a thing we do.
 And we do it all the time.

-Here are our 5 ways to switch off when you are always on: How to use smartphones and tablets to get your team to work smarter, not harder.
+Here are our 7 ways to use smartphones and tablets to get your team to work smarter.

-1. Use mobile to get your team to work smarter: Triage on the train, answer at leisure
+1. Triage on the train, answer at leisure

 You receive a message, it makes you angry or excited (probably angry) and you start immediately typing a reply.
 This is not a good use of email in any circumstance.
 For one thing a textual message is never an emergency, and your first response is never as valid as a considered appraisal of what is after all an electronic letter.